Maggie Goedeke, PT, DPT

 MS in Occupational Therapy, Colorado State University

-Susan McCoy has practiced occupational therapy since 2006.
+Susan has practiced occupational therapy since 2006.
 She has worked at South Peninsula Hospital since 2011 and covers inpatient rehabilitation, long term care, outpatients and home health.
 Susan has spent most of her career working in the specific fields of pediatrics and hand therapy, though she enjoys working with clients of all ages and diagnoses.
 When she is not working, Susan spends time with her husband and children.
 They enjoy fishing, hiking, skiing, camping and digging for clams.

 Emilie Otis, PTA